 So I hear you are pregnant?
 Congrats!
 Whether you are due in the summer or you will be pregnant throughout the summer, it’s important to know a few tricks to make a summer pregnancy a little less horrible.

 Now in an effort to fully disclose, this article contains affiliate links.
-This means if you purchase something, I receive a commission.
-For more information, please see my Disclosure page.
+This means if you purchase something, we receive a commission.
+For more information, please see our disclosure page.

 1. Increase Your Fluids

 Summer pregnancies can be a while lot more tolerable if you increase your fluids.
 Drink lots of water or gatorade so you can stay hydrated.

 There is nothing worse than getting dizzy or even passing out from dehydration (and yes…this is a thing).

 Water can get boring, I know.
 Here are a few ideas to keep you hydrated, but a welcome change from water:

 - cherry limeades (store-bought, Sonic bought, or whatever you like)

 - water with fruit–this is a great way to add some extra flavor to otherwise tasteless water